DemonazGH/DemonazGH/README.md

 - 👋 Hi, I’m Dzmitry Salavei
-- 👀 I’m interested in Kotlin and Jetpack Compose
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Kotlin and Jetpack Compose
-- 💞️ I’m looking to collaborate on Kotlin/Android projects
 - 📫 How to reach me 6583865@gmail.com

 <!---